Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Renormalization on the Teichm uller disk

 \subsubsection{Labeling of the tree}

-Let us now describe how to {label the edges of the tree} $\Tree{m}{n}$ so that the labels will code renormalization moves.
-Let us first label edges of level $1$ and $2$ (or equivalently arcs in $\xi_1$ and $\xi_2$) in both $\Tree{m}{n}$ and $\Tree{n}{m}$ simultaneously (these labels are shown in Figure \ref{hypdisk} for the $m=3, n=4$ examples).
-We remark first that arcs in $\xi_1$ are in one-to-one correspondence with the $n$ \emph{sectors} $\Sec i m n$ for $0 \leq i \leq n-1$ defined in \S~\ref{sec:transition_diagrams} (see Definition \ref{sectordef}), via the identification of $\partial \Disk$ with $\RP$ described in \S~\ref{Teichdisksec}.
-Thus, label by $i$ the edge of level $i$ which corresponds to $\Sec i m n$ as well as the dual arc of $\xi_1$. \begin{rem} This is equivalent to labeling the $0$-edge so that the corresponding sector is the standard sector $\Sec 0 mn$ and then saying that any other edge $e$ of level $1$ is labeled by $i$ if and only if the reflection $\refl mn i$ for $1\leq i \leq n$ maps $e$ to the $0$-edge. \end{rem}
+Let us now describe how to {label the edges of the tree} $\Tree{m}{n}$ so that the labels will code renormalization moves. { We first remark that edges of level $1$ are in one-to-one correspondence with the $n$ \emph{sectors} $\Sec i m n$ for $0 \leq i \leq n-1$ defined in \S~\ref{sec:transition_diagrams} (see Definition \ref{sectordef}) as follows.
+Consider all the points on $\partial \mathbb{D}$ that are endpoints of paths on the tree that start with a given edge $e$ of level $1$.
+These give an arc on $\partial \mathbb{D}$, which, via the identification of $\partial \Disk$ with $\RP$ described in \S~\ref{Teichdisksec}, maps to one of the sectors $\Sec i m n$ for $0 \leq i \leq n-1$.
+Thus, we label by $i$ the edge $e$ of level 1 that corresponds to the sector $\Sec i m n$. }